 Information contained throughout the remainder of this Foundation Knowledge Guide will vary in language from the general 'professionals' to the specific 'you'.

-This information applies to all professionals and you should consider the information as addressing you when either term is used.
+This information applies to all professionals, and you should consider the information as addressing you when either term is used.

-9.1 RISK ASSESSMENT IS THROUGH THE PRACTICE MODEL OF STRUCTURED PROFESSIONAL JUDGEMENT
+10.1 STRUCTURED PROFESSIONAL JUDGEMENT

-The practice model of Structured Professional Judgement enables professionals to assess information to determine the level or seriousness of risk.
-Professionals are asked to bring their experience, skills and knowledge to the risk assessment process to make an assessment.
+Using the practice model of Structured Professional Judgement allows you to assess information and determine the level or seriousness of risk to the victim survivor.

+As a professional, you bring your experience, skills and knowledge to the risk assessment process to make an assessment.